mavryk-network/mavryk-protocol/docs/protocols/018_oxford.rst

 - Rename ``endorsement`` into ``attestation`` in protocol errors (MR :gl:`!9192`)

-- Arithmetic errors on Michelson ``mutez`` type have been exported so they can now be caught outside of the protocol.
+- Arithmetic errors on Michelson ``mumav`` type have been exported so they can now be caught outside of the protocol.
 (MR :gl:`!9934`)

 - Slashing penalties for double-signing are now applied at the end of the cycle where denunciations were included, rather than immediately.
 The same applies for rewards allocated from denunciations.
 (MR :gl:`!10389`)